kkadzadej/FDMChallenge/README.md

    4. The files were uploaded as .csv instead of .xslx for simplicity.
 3. The logic and assumptions made to get the grade heat breakdown is explained in docstrings in the get_grade_batch_breakdown_for_september method in /main/main.py.
+4. The database is created automatically from run.py.
+The schemas used are defined in constants.py
-4. For simplicity the files are read directly from disk rather than from the database after they are written into the database.
+5. For simplicity the files are read directly from disk rather than from the database after they are written into the database.

 ____________________________________________________________________________________________________________________________________